alyson-mei/obsidian-memo/README.md

 Tavily Search: [tavily.com](https://www.tavily.com/) \
 AI Model: [Gemini 2.5 Flash Preview 05-20](https://cloud.google.com/vertex-ai/generative-ai/docs/models/gemini/2-5-flash)

-## tuesday, 26 august 2025 | 05:14
+## tuesday, 26 august 2025 | 05:15
 <picture>
   <source media="(prefers-color-scheme: dark)" srcset="./time-dark.svg">
   <img src="./time-light.svg" alt="Time Progress">
 </picture>

 ## weather outside
-Weather in Moscow (2025-08-26, 05:00)
+Weather in Moscow (2025-08-26, 05:15)

-🌡️ Temp: A cool 10.9°C (feels like 10.9°C) <br>
+🌡️ Temp: A cool 11°C (feels like 11°C) <br>
-☁️ Condition: Cloudy <br>
+☁️ Condition: Heavily overcast.
+No rain expected. <br>
-💨 Wind: Light SW breeze at 2.5 m/s, with light gusts up to 4.7 m/s <br>
+🌬️ Wind: A gentle SW breeze at 1.9 m/s, with light gusts up to 4.1 m/s <br>
-💧 Humidity: High at 90% <br>
+💧 Humidity: High humidity at 90% <br>
 📉 Pressure: 1007 mb (sea level), 992 mb (surface) <br>
-☁️ Cloud cover: Almost completely overcast (97%), with clouds very low at 0.2 km <br>
+☁️ Cloud cover: 97% (clouds are sitting very low, with a base at 0.2 km and ceiling at 0.4 km) <br>
-👁 Visibility: Good at 10.8 km <br>
+👁️ Visibility: Excellent visibility at over 10 km <br>
-☔ Precipitation: No rain expected <br>

-☁️ Quiet, Cloudy Dawn <br>
+☁️ Calm and Cloudy Early Morning <br>
-A tranquil, overcast early morning, still deep in the quiet of the night.
-The clouds hang low, promising a gentle start to the day.
+A quiet start to the day under a thick blanket of low clouds.
+The air is cool and still, setting a calm, almost introspective mood for the dawn.

 ## digital fragments: Liz's journal
 hi, i'm Liz! i write code for a living and live in a city where neon spills through windows at all hours and the gentle thrum of servers feels more like home than silence